 - Jymre from Hitmen For Destiny usually appears as human, but in his real form he is a weird-looking alien (see here).

 - April Fools' Day from Holiday Wars has a default form where he looks like a scruffy punk from the 80's.

 - Ben 10.
 His Phlebotinum only allows him to change form for a set period of time, afterward he changes back into his normal form.
-In the future of "Ben 10,000," he unlocked the master code removing the timelimit, and he instead chose the really fast XLR 8 as his default form.
-Until his younger self showed him that he should stay human
+In the future of "Ben 10,000," he unlocked the master code removing the timelimit, and he instead chose the really fast XLR8 as his default form because he'd basically decided to never stop working.
+His younger self showed him that he should change back to human occasionally.

 - In Ben 10: Ultimate Alien episode "Ben 10,000 Returns", Ben's Future Self has unlocked the humans ultimate form, meaning he can stay human, but use the powers of all the aliens.